joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 ### Deployment

 The deployment steps will be separated into different sections to help simplify implementation.

-Make sure you adjust the names of your resources and locations to suit your naming conventions and regional locations _(such as Australia East or West Europe)_.
-Your deployments may fail if a name has already been used.
+> First, make sure you adjust the names of your resources and locations to suit your naming conventions and regional locations _(such as Australia East or West Europe)_.
+Your deployments may fail if a name is already in use.
+See "[Microsoft Azure Naming Conventions](https://luke.geek.nz/azure/microsoft-azure-naming-conventions/ "Microsoft Azure Naming Conventions ")" for more about Naming conventions.